 Palliative care can provide expert management of symptoms such as:

 Palliative care is also beneficial for those experiencing the following:

 No. Palliative Care manages the pain, symptoms and stress at all stages of an illness, whether you are seeking care or cure.

 What is the Cost?

 Most insurance plans, including Medicare and Medicaid, cover palliative care nurse practitioner visits.
 There may be a co-payment, similar to your co-pay for an office visit to your doctor.
-Nurse and certified nursing assistant services are optional and are usually not paid for by insurance companies.
 Palliative care will contact your medical insurance to verify coverage of any of our services.